 AIDS Orphans Rescue Units — An Effective Solution

 The Rescue Units are small portable buildings set up near the orphans’ own villages.
-Rescue Units can help several hundred orphans in a five-mile radius which couldn’t possibly be done with a traditional orphanage.
+Rescue Units can help several hundred orphans in a five-mile radius.
 Rescue Units are meeting the needs of children who once had no one to care for them.

 Children are provided with:

 - Education is made possible by providing school fees and uniforms for primary education.